dwulff/embedR/README.md

 # embedR

-The `embedR` package is an open-source R package to **generate and analyze text embeddings**.
+The `embedR` package is an open-source R package to generate and analyze text embeddings.
 It gives access to open and paid APIs from [Hugging Face](https://huggingface.co/inference-api), [OpenAI](https://openai.com/blog/openai-api), and [Cohere](https://cohere.com/) to gnerate text embeddings and offers methods to group, project, relabel, and visualize them.

 ## General Information